Pablodotnet/electron-facebook-login-example/readme.md

 # Electron FB Login Example

 This is an example to create a FB Login on Electron Apps.
+Using latest version of Electron.

+⚠️ If you use Electron 2.* you can see the example changing branch to "example-with-electron-2" ⚠️

 ## Install dependencies
 ````